ambirlanga/TFG2022-SeoAnalyzer/README.md

 # Ariel Martinez Birlanga - Computer Science Thesis
 ## SEO Web Analyzer

 WARNING: Google API KEY Placeholder used for privacy.
 A functional key is needed for the code to work.
+(GKEY_PLACEHOLDER)

 [EN] Nowadays, Search Engine Optimization (SEO) has become one of the top priorities for any company that wants to have some presence on the web.
 To achieve this task, the study on Google's PageRank algorithms has been going on for decades, but their continuous updates and complexity have made SEO a wide and complex development area.